-The improved elasticity between our heart and lung, diaphragm and, stomach and liver junction - just from bending forward and backward with your breath as we do in sun salutes helps prevent a host of diseases that can start from this area of the body: - Moving/Breathing Synchronicity Connecting the moving and breathing synchronicity is the most important lesson in the sun salute.
-Pay attention to envelope your movement with your breath, at first this may seem challenging (especially in sun salute b) but over time with practice it will become easier.
-When we synchronize our moving and breathing it is very calming to the mind while energizing to the body, removing stress. - They build heat in the body, helping to prepare our body for the practice; and even more importantly it is the heat that helps with the removal of toxins from our organs to our bloodstream to our kidneys and liver where they are processed and removed.
+The practice of Sun Salutes requires form, energy, and rhythm.
+Deb - They alternate forward and backward bending give a profound stretch to the spinal column, keeping it healthy. - They build heat in the body, helping to prepare our body for the practice; and the heat helps with the removal of toxins from our organs and bloodstream. - Connecting the moving and breathing synchronicity is the most important lesson in the sun salute.
+Pay attention to match your movement to your breath, at first this may seem challenging (especially in sun salute b) but over time with practice will become easier.
+When we synchronize our moving and breathing it is very calming to the mind while energizing to the body, removing stress. - The postures generate prana (energy in our body).